aftersound/thoughts/docs/some-thoughts-on-data-topology.md

  with enough clarity on how data flows through the components, include those in upstream team's control, those in my team's scope, those in downstream team's territory.
 Better yet, you can use it to monitor as a whole.

 But so far no satisfactory finding.
-Orchestration solutions like UC4, Spring Cloud DataFlow, AirFlow, are probably the most closest ones, they could provide very nice view of work flow, showing processing steps and DAG, but they don't help too much w.r.t answering questions like where the data is stored or what is the schema, and they can't tell anything goes beyond what's orchestrated and scheduled.
+Orchestration solutions like UC4, Spring Cloud DataFlow, AirFlow, are probably the closest ones, they could provide very nice view of work flow, showing processing steps and DAG, but they don't help too much w.r.t answering questions like where the data is stored or what is the schema, and they can't tell anything goes beyond what's orchestrated and scheduled.